 4. There are limited conditions under which a person may be recommended for a position without widespread recruitment efforts:

 a.
 Under the Internal Promotion procedure for Professional UUP Employees, the University will give initial consideration in promotion to its professional employees for vacancies in titles as designated.
 In other tiers, other eligible BU employees will also be considered for promotional opportunities.
 The Office of Human Resources provides information regarding internal promotions on the Human Resources website.
 It should be noted that requests to waive conditions of the internal promotion plan or external searches will normally not be granted by the Division of Diversity, Equity and Inclusion for professional positions within the unit represented by UUP unless a substantive case can be made for this action.

-b.Other cases for less widespread recruitment efforts may be justified when in the spirit of workforce succession programs, a qualified individual may be promoted from within the organization, when time is of the essence, when campus operations would suffer as the result of an interim appointment, or when a person is available who is uniquely qualified for the position.By their very nature, such cases are rare, and their acceptability is measured not only against the urgency of that particular appointment, but also against overall efforts to use members of minority groups and women in the unit which has recommended the appointment.Documentation of the special circumstances must be made, and, as in all other cases, the Chief Diversity Officer must approve the Affirmative Action Report form attached to such documentation.
+b.Other cases for less widespread recruitment efforts may be justified when in the spirit of workforce succession programs, a qualified individual may be promoted from within the organization, when time is of the essence, when campus operations would suffer as the result of an interim appointment, or when a person is available who is uniquely qualified for the position.By their very nature, such cases are rare, and their acceptability is measured not only against the urgency of that particular appointment, but also against overall efforts to use members of the protected classes above in the unit which has recommended the appointment.Documentation of the special circumstances must be made, and, as in all other cases, the Chief Diversity Officer must approve the Affirmative Action Report form attached to such documentation.

 5. Part II of the Affirmative Action form series must be filed and approved by the Division of Diversity, Equity and Inclusion prior to interviewing candidates.